Content Security Policies

 Whitelist an inline script or style

-(default for Magento 2.4) inline scripts and styles
+Stores that have unsafe-inline disabled for style-src and script-src (default for Magento 2.4) inline scripts and styles

 must be whitelisted.

-You must use Magento\Framework\View\Helper\SecureHtmlRenderer
+You must use Magento\Framework\View\Helper\SecureHtmlRenderer, which is available

-variable in the .phtml templates to achieve this.
+as a $secureRenderer variable in the .phtml templates to achieve this.

 - For

-tags containing inline JavaScript/CSS, userenderTag
+scriptorstyletags containing inline JavaScript/CSS, userenderTag:

 Inside a .phtml template